B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 From the exercise code above we can see that `post.toUpperCase(Locale.ROOT) == value!!.toUpperCase(Locale.ROOT) -> correctFlag()` is onverting the dotless ı to a normal i.

-2. Authenticate using the b3nac.injuredandroid.QXV0aA activity by using an adb command to invoke the activity.
+2. Authenticate using the `b3nac.injuredandroid.QXV0aA` activity by using an adb command to start the activity.

 ```bash
 adb shell am start -n b3nac.injuredandroid/.QXV0aA